jocelynz4890/panko-backend/apiSpec.md

 ---

-# API Specification: Recipes Concept
+# API Specification: Dishes Concept

 **Purpose:** Provide a stable identity and high-level categorization for a dish, together with a history of its recorded attempts.